Patrick A. Testa

 -

-Summary: National identities facilitate consensus between elites and the masses behind taxes and public goods that boost the national economic status, further galvanizing national pride.
+Summary: National identity facilitates a consensus between elites and the masses behind taxes and public goods that boost the national economic status, further galvanizing national pride.

 -